 Without taking a breath, she whipped out our ITMB map of Panama and shook it open.
 Because the paper from which it was made is “plastic” – in fact the same plastic paper Canadian money is made from – the map was crisp and dry.
 I mark that as the day I fell in love with the ITMB Panama map.
 And the more I used ITMB maps, the better I liked them.

 I was impressed by the level of detail and accuracy of these maps when our Garmin said the road was 300 meters to the left of the road that we were driving on.
 ITMB actually confirms that the roads on their maps actually exist by using people to check each and every road.
 And I just plain enjoy studying them, checking out alternate back country roads that no GPS system has even thought of including.
 They are singularly easy to read and use, they fold easily and all are a uniform size, each map is scaled to fit the size of the plastic paper used by ITMB.
 I even subscribed to the ITMB monthly newsletter, written by Jack, owner of ITMB, which includes not only news of new maps, but interesting stories about Jack’s adventures as a map maker (Cartographer) and tidbits from around the world.
 It was another 2 years before I decided that not only should everyone have the opportunity to enjoy these maps, there was a real need.
-I had been replying to the monthly newsletters with comments about what I did or did not like and happened to mention that I was starting a blog in Panama, Jack wrote back and said that they did not have a distributor in Panama, would I be interested.
+I had been replying to the monthly newsletters with comments about what I did or did not like; Jack wrote back and said that they did not have a distributor for Panama, would I be interested.
 I immediately said, “Yes, but could I have all of Central America?”
 We agreed on terms and I made the decision to begin selling them.

 Growing up in remote Idaho, with back country camping, backpacking, and week-long horse-pack trips as regular activities, having a map in my hand seemed natural to me at an early age.
 In fact it was easy to get into trouble if you did not know where you were at all times.